 Fighting yourself away from displays, mobiles, even the TV can be a nearly impossible task, but it's much important to our mental and even physical health.
 A jigsaw puzzle requires your full attention and therein lies the magic everyone needs.
 Everyone from teens to millennials and overworked lovely parents to senior citizens are returning to this quiet pastime of childhood days.
 Call it a back to the past.

-Here are some amazing benefits of jigsaw puzzles for adults that might surprise you.
+Benefits of puzzles for adults that might surprise you

-- Jigsaw puzzles boost your short-term memory.
+- Jigsaw Puzzles for Adults boost your short-term memory.
 Can't remember what you had for dinner yesterday?
 Jigsaw puzzles can help you with that.
 Doing a puzzle reinforces connections between your brain cells, improves mental accuracy and is an especially good way to improve short-term memory.

-- Adult Jigsaw puzzles improve your visual-spatial reasoning.
-When you do an adult jigsaw puzzle, you need to look at each individual piece and figure out where they'll fit into the big colourful picture.
+- Adult Puzzles improve your visual-spatial reasoning.
+When you do an adult puzzles, you need to look at each individual piece and figure out where they'll fit into the big colorful picture.
 If you do it on a regular basis, you will definitely improve visual-spatial reasoning, which helps with driving a car or bike, packing necessary, using a complex map, learning and following tough dance moves, and a whole list of other things.

-- Jigsaw puzzles are a great way to connect with family and friends.
+- Puzzles for Adults are a great way to connect with family and friends.
 Starting a new jigsaw puzzle and keeping it on a table in your living room or kitchen is an invitation for the whole family to participate in it anyway, whenever they have a few minutes to sit down and focus on it.
 It's a tactic that parents of teens can use for starting a conversation with them while working towards a shared goal.

 - Conversely, jigsaw puzzles are great for some who need some time alone.